brandur/sorg/content/fragments/uuid-v7-monotonicity.md

 expect(resp.map { _1["id"] }).to eq(test_accounts.map(&:id))
 ```

-With Postgres ensuring monotonicity for IDs, the five generated objects get five in-order IDs, making the test safer [1] and faster to write.
+With Postgres ensuring monotonicity for UUIDv7s, the five generated objects get five in-order IDs, making the test safer [1] and faster to write.
 Montonicity isn't guaranteed across backends, but that's okay in well written test suites.
 Patterns like [test transactions](/fragments/go-test-tx-using-t-cleanup) will guarantee that each test case speaks to exactly one backend.

 ## 12 bits more clock (#12-bits-more-clock)